kc3-lang/kc3/README.md

 # C3 v0.1.10

+This is a development branch, please see
+[C3 v0.1.9](/c3-lang/c3/_tag/v0.1.9) for a stable release.

 C3 is a programming language with meta-programmation and a graph database embedded into the language.
 It aims to be the language for semantic programming, and programming the semantic web.